nitzan-hailo/hailo-apps-infra/doc/development_guide.md

 **For more details, refer to the [`USER_CALLBACK_PIPELINE` function in `gstreamer_helper_pipelines.py`](hailo_apps_infra/gstreamer_helper_pipelines.py).**

+### `CROPPER_PIPELINE`
+**Description:**
+Wraps an inner pipeline with hailocropper and hailoaggregator.
+The cropper will crop detections made by earlier stages in the pipeline.
+Each detection is cropped and sent to the inner pipeline for further processing.
+The aggregator will combine the cropped detections with the original frame.
+Example use case: After face detection pipeline stage, crop the faces and send them to a face recognition pipeline.

+**Usage:**
+Use the `CROPPER_PIPELINE` function to add a cropper stage to your pipeline, enabling cascading detections to the next network.

+**For more details, refer to the [`CROPPER_PIPELINE` function in `gstreamer_helper_pipelines.py`](hailo_apps_infra/gstreamer_helper_pipelines.py).**

 ## Additional Features
 Run any example with the `--help` flag to view all available options.